mehtaAnsh/search-engine-comparator/README.md

-# search-engine-comparator
+# Cross-Search Engine Comparison and Analysis
-Compares the search results of Google and DuckDuckGo
+Compares the search results of Google and DuckDuckGo, and calculates the spearman coefficient for overlapping links on same queries.